oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

     ![drpg landing page](./images/drpg-status-phoenix-new.png)

 4. In the Phoenix region DRPG page, add the members required in the **mushop-phoenix** DRPG. *We will be adding ATP Standby Database and Load Balancer*.
-Let's add those details.  **We don't need to add compute and volume groups as we VM's are designed in cold VM DR pattern and those VM's will be created automatically during the DR switchover process by Full Stack DR**
+Let's add those details.  **We don't need to add compute and volume groups as we VM's are designed in cold VM DR pattern and those VM's will be created automatically during the DR Failover plan execution by Full Stack DR**

 5. Add ATP Standby Database.
 Select **mushop-phoenix** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**